benbushman98/benbushman98/README.md

 ### Hi there 👋
-I love all things IT
+# I love all things IT.

 I'm currently a Network Administrator while learning full stack web development through the University of Utah.